What to Wear to a Job Interview: Guys' Outfit Ideas

 As you can see from the creative workplace interview attire above, you don’t necessarily have to wear a suit to land your dream position.
 A sweater with an oxford shirt underneath looks contemporary and professional, as does a shirt and tie with dress pants but no sport coat.

 Plus, dressing too formal might signal to your interviewer that you don’t really know how to “read the room” for the work you’ll be doing at the campus radio station midnight to 4am shift.

 - Lose any loose papers.
 Stick to a classic leather portfolio versus anything nylon or of the backpack variety.

 - Put your best foot forward…literally.
 Shined shoes make a notable difference and you can preserve your shoe shape by using shoe trees when you store them.

 - Focus on fit.
 If made-to-measure isn’t an option, it’s worth a trip to a tailor to ensure you get the most out of your outfit, from the silhouette of your sportcoat to the hem of a pair of chinos.

 - Make sure you’re clean shaven or properly groomed.
-While facial hair may be common in some industries, take special care while preparing for the interview with your grooming to ensure that you look polished versus unkempt.
+While facial hair is generally acceptable these days, take special care while preparing for the interview with your grooming to ensure that you look polished and not raggedy.
 If you’re unsure of how your facial hair looks and aren’t married to it?
-Err on the side of clean shaven.
+Err on the side of clean-shaven.